gamadornieto/keysight_ep_ansible/README.md

 # Demo

-This is a didactic example on how to automate the deployment of Keysight Cloudlens and Cyperf agents on existing Linux EPs.
+This is a didactic example on how to automate the deployment of Keysight Cloudlens, Cyperf and ThreatSim agents on existing Linux EPs.

 For didactic purposes, hosts are mapped to to different groups.